jdlib/deepdive/UserGuide.md

 Diving deep into `Actual` objects will provide the full context of the starting actual value down to the failing detail assertion.

 #### Specify context in basic assertions
-Many basic assertion methods in Deep Dive have an overloaded form with an additional `context` parameter (in JUnit it is called `message`) which is included in the error message when the assertion fails.
+Many basic assertion methods in DeepDive have an overloaded form with an additional `context` parameter (in JUnit it is called `message`) which is included in the error message when the assertion fails.
 The type of that context parameter is `CharSequence`.
 Of course you can pass a `String` object but additionally any CharSequence will do.
 To avoid heavy construction of error contexts which are not used if the assertion succeeds